syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 ## Binding data to table view

 Create a `UITableView` and set the data source from ContactList.
-Also, appeance of each cell can be customized by `GetCell` method of `UITableViewSource`.
+Also, appearance of each cell can be customized by `GetCell` method of `UITableViewSource`.
 Similarly, content region for other tabs can be configured in the same way.

 ## Swiping